GaengSu/TrashDetector/README.md

 [![Four directions](http://img.youtube.com/vi/8UlOWuIw0yQ/0.jpg)](https://youtu.be/8UlOWuIw0yQ?t=0s)

 # Environments
 - Raspbian OS
 - python 3.6
 - Opencv
+- MTCNN

+# How to use

+## Face Detection

+- First, We receive a full face video from the user, which is about 10 to 20 seconds.
+- Second, in per_frame_video.py, we can split the video into a frame and save it as an image.
+This becomes train dataset.
+- Third, in boxing.py, The mtcnn module produces an xml file whith store facial coordinates and multiple information in all images.
+- The xml file is not appropriate because we are going to use yolo.
+Therefore, convert all xml files into txt files, i.e. yolo format. (in xml_to_yolo.py)
+- And then, we already construct train dataset(face dataset), train it!

+## Trash Detection (NOT USAGE, WHAT I DO)
+- We collected 4,000 images from the kagle, 2,000 images from the local dataset taken by ourselves, and 2,000 images from the coil dataset to form the garbage dataset.
+- So, I labelled all 8,000 images myself.
+- And, train it!

 # Notice
 - In my repository there is no weights files, because they are heavy files.
 If you want our trained weights, contect me.